-Council charges a range of fees as proposed in the draft Revenue Policy, Fees and Charges booklet.
+Council charges a range of fees as outlined in the Revenue Policy, Fees and Charges booklet.
 The income received from fees reduces the amount of rates and other untied income required for these services.
-Other charges are generally not for service and include penalty income, leasing, recoveries, sponsorship etc.

-Fees for services are set having due consideration to the following factors:
+Other charges are generally not for service and include penalty income, leasing, recoveries, sponsorship etc. Fees for services are set having due consideration to the following factors: